valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/behaviour_utils.md

 - `performative`: the message performative
 - `contract_address`: the contract address
 - `contract_id`: the contract id
-- `contract_callable`: the collable to call on the contract
+- `contract_callable`: the callable to call on the contract
 - `kwargs`: keyword argument for the contract api request

 **Returns**: